-The study of Languages Other Than English opens our minds to opportunities and improved communication.
+The study of Languages opens our minds to opportunities and improved communication.
 Developing Listening, Speaking, Reading, Viewing and Writing skills, students learn to communicate in the language, which positively impacts on the development of Literacy and English.
 Students learn to appreciate and respect differing views and lifestyles, develop an increased awareness of multilingualism and multiculturalism in Australia and intercultural understanding and harmony.

-At Year 7, students choose to study 2 of the Languages offered at the College.
+In Year 7, students choose to study 2 of the Languages offered at the College.
 This choice should be based on interest and experience - some students may wish to experience an Asian and a European language; others might prefer to learn 2 European languages.

-At Year 8, students choose one of the languages from year 7.
-They may choose to study in the Mainstream or through the CLIL options - an immersion experience where they study 1 or 2 core subject/s in the Language.
+In Year 8, students choose one of the languages they studied in Year 7.
+They may choose to study in the Mainstream or through the CLIL options - an immersion experience where they study 1 or 2 core subject/s (Religious Education or/and Humanities) in the chosen Language.